Date: Tue, Aug 19, 2014 | 15:00 - 15:15 GMT | 17:00 - 17:15 CEST

-These are the first ‘Full Operational Capability’ satellites for the deployment phase of Galileo, following the so-called 'In Orbit Validation’ (IOV) phase, which allowed the European Space Agency to make sure that the design of the Galileo system provided its expected performance both in space and on the ground.
+They are the first satellites for the deployment phase of Galileo, following the so-called "In Orbit Validation phase"(IOV), which allowed the European Space Agency to make sure that the design of the Galileo System was providing what was expected both in space and on the ground.

-Now it is time to build the full Galileo constellation, allowing full deployment to take place, the IOV satellites having paved the way for this European navigation programme, the first civilian system with worldwide services.
+Now it is time to build the full Galileo constellation, therefore the full deployment can start, after the IOV satellites paved the way for this European navigation programme, the first civilian system with worldwide services..

-This video recalls the success of the In Orbit Validation phase and explains what will be the mission of these fifth and sixth Galileo satellites.
+This video recalls the success of the In Orbit Validation phase and explains what will be the mission of these 5th and 6th Galileo satellites.

-It includes an interview with Sylvain Loddo, Galileo Ground Segment Manager.
+It includes an interview with Sylvain Loddo, Galileo Ground segment Manager (in English & French)